Completed Comprehensive Architectural Assessment in 2015

 An effort was made to first organize a golf club in Kenosha, Wisconsin in or around 1897 by a group known as Kenosha Golf Club.
 Initially, a nine-hole course was developed on a farm just west of town.
 By 1898 the group dissolved and reorganized as Kenosha Country Club.
 In 1903, additional land was acquired and the course was expanded to a full 18-hole layout.

 In 1920, the community continued to grow and prompted the group (Kenosha Golf Club) to come together again to consider relocation to a new site, one that was ultimately developed where the club still resides today.
 Once the 175-acre parcel of land was purchased, the club hired renowned golf course architect, Donald J. Ross to lay out a new golf course for ‘Kenosha Country Club’ and according to local newspaper articles, was planned to be ‘one of the finest golf courses to be found in the Middle West’.
 In March of 1921, the construction of the course commenced with intentions of completion by October 15th of the same year.
-In the fullness of time, the course would be completed in November of the same year, for a sum nearing $60,000.
+In the fullness of time, the course would be completed with his trusty foreman, Walter Hatch, in November of the same year, for a sum nearing $60,000.
 Seeding was done in August of 1921 and the course was finally inaugurated for play on May 20, 1922.
-Interestingly, I observed very well-preserved ledger sheets held by the Club that indicate the various phased expenditures during the development of the course, with purchasing of equipment, grass seed, fertilizer and even the fees to Donald Ross and his assistant, Walter Hatch.
+Interestingly, I observed a very well-preserved ledger sheets held by the Club that indicate the various phased expenditures during the development of the course, with purchasing of equipment, grass seed, fertilizer and even the fees to Ross and Hatch.

-Through the years, the clubhouse has undergone updating and renovations and the club grew from what was strictly a golf club to what is now more of a family based facility, with swimming and tennis among its added amenities.
+Through the years, the clubhouse has undergone updating and renovations and the club grew from what was strictly a golf club to what is now more of a family-based facility, with swimming and tennis among its added amenities.

 When complete, I suspect this course will gain quite a bit of talk... mostly because not many know much about its existence.
 And then there will be those who commonly seek out courses of this vintage... especially a Ross design so near all of the grand courses on Chicago's North Shore.